 I am an Advisory Board member of the Ingeborg Bachmann Centre for Austrian Literature and Culture at the Institute of Modern Languages Research, University of London.
 The centre was established in 2002 and organises a programme of lectures, seminars and workshops.
 My first encounter with the Centre was through participation in its annual postgraduate conference in 2007, which was a wonderful opportunity to meet fellow graduate students working in Austrian Studies.
 Between 2009 and 2010 I was a postgraduate member of the Centre's Advisory Board and was delighted to be elected a full member of the Centre's Advisory Board in 2014.
 For more details about the Centre and its activities, please visit the Ingeborg Bachmann Centre website.

-I am a book reviewer for Austrian Studies, Journal of Austrian Studies, Journal of Contemporary European Studies and Modern Language Review, and a peer reviewer for The German Quarterly, Journal of Austrian Studies and Modern Languages Open.
+I am a book reviewer for Austrian Studies, Journal of Austrian Studies, Journal of Contemporary European Studies and Modern Language Review, and peer reviewer for The German Quarterly, Journal of Austrian Studies, Modern Jewish Studies, and Modern Languages Open.
+I have also acted as an assessor for the Bithell Dissertations Series.